luquelab/Athena/docs/courses/CSRC cluster/checkv.md

 # Using qsub to submit bash scripts to run CheckV

+The official README for CheckV can be found [here](https://bitbucket.org/berkeleylab/checkv/src/master/).

 For this code to run we are assuming that you have bashrc-ana3.bashrc in your home directory.

 ~~~